HoldemPokerTools/RangeAssistant/README.md

 - Store virtually unlimited ranges for any preflop situation or opponent type
 - Save and export ranges to share with the poker community
-- 150+ free example charts for tournament players
+- 150+ free downloadable example charts for tournament players
 - Available on OS X and Windows

 ## Credits